deepakmits/operationalize-ml-microservice-api/README.md

 ### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
+The project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+This project had following tasks:
 * Test your project code using linting
 * Complete a Dockerfile to containerize this application
 * Deploy your containerized application using Docker and make a prediction